Origin of Latter Day Saint polygamy: Possible revelation in 1831

 A reference was made to this revelation five months after its alleged date in a letter by Mormon apostate Ezra Booth to the Ohio Star on December 8, 1831, in which he refers to the "revelation [that the Mormon Elders] form a matrimonial alliance with the Natives", but the letter makes no reference to polygamy.
 This letter is significant in that it confirms that a revelation about marrying Natives occurred, but it is also problematic for multiple reasons.
 One is the context for the revelation.
 Mormon missionaries had been denied access to the Indian Territory as they lacked authorization from the US Indian Agents.
 They sought access multiple times and were never granted permission.
 To circumvent this, they were to get a license from the government to trade goods with the Indians and while trading "disseminate the principles of Mormonism among them."
 In addition to the trading license, marrying the Natives would be an additional means of circumventing the US Indian Agents.
-Finally, had the revelation mentioned polygamy, Booth would likely have mentioned it as it would further his anti-Mormon agenda.